Peter-the-dev/L1F3-0n-CH1M3R4/README.md

-# Hi there, I'm L1F3-0n-CH1M3R4👋
+# Hi there, I'm Peter

-I'm a software developer with a knack for building automation tools, APIs, and scalable solutions.
+I'm an aspiring Software Developer with an interest for building automated systems, and.
 Welcome to my GitHub profile

 ## Skills & Technologies